mpi-sws-rse/jmc/README.md

 will produce various potential execution traces of the program based on the selected search strategy, aiming to identify a trace that violates the assertions.
 Upon identifying such a trace, JMC will store it in a file and notify you accordingly.

-### Deadlock detection
-JMC keeps track of the monitors that are acquired and released by each thread.
-If there is a potential deadlock in an execution trace of your program, where a thread is waiting for a monitor that is held by another thread, and the other thread is waiting for a monitor that is held by the first thread, JMC will detect this deadlock and return the trace as a file and notify you about it.

 ### Identifying Deadlocks
 JMC keeps track of the acquisition and release of monitors by each thread.
 In the event of a potential deadlock within an execution trace of your program, where one thread is waiting for a monitor held by another thread, and the other thread